15

 Lalande-de-Pomerol offered delicious de Chambrun (89p) and tasty La Fleur de Bouard (88p)

-Unless specified, all wines below which are listed alphabetically, were tasted in September 2004.
+Unless specified, all wines below, which are listed alphabetically, were tasted in September 2004.

-2003 ANGELUS: More ripe and more balanced that 2002.
+2003 ANGELUS: More ripe and more balanced than 2002.
 89-90p.

-2003 BEAUREGARD: Better than in April 2004, but still well dry, light and edgy.
+2003 BEAUREGARD: Better than in April 2004, but still well dry, light, and edgy.
 86p.

-2003 BEAU-SÉJOUR BECOT: Strong and concentrated, complex, maybe less aromatic than 2001 but still a really good catch.
+2003 BEAU-SÉJOUR BECOT: Strong and concentrated, complex, maybe less aromatic than 2001, but still a really good catch.
 90p.

 2003 BEYCHEVELLE: Aromatic and elegant wine, round and pleasant.
 What this wine doesn't have in power, it surely has in finesse.
 A really fine and attractive wine.
 89p.

 2003 BRANAIRE: This wine is a winner!
-Fabulous one with sheer elegance, finesse and sophisticated touch.
+Fabulous one with sheer elegance, finesse, and sophisticated touch.
 A true and delicate St.Julien and textbook Bordeaux.
 94p.

-2003 CANTEMERLE: Successful wine for the vintage with fine structure, depth and well defined ripe fruit.
+2003 CANTEMERLE: Successful wine for the vintage with fine structure, depth, and well-defined ripe fruit.
 This wine draws one's attention with its elegance and taste.
 89-90p.

 2003 CARMES HAUT BRION - nice nose with chocolate and cocoa, charming and round.
 Perfect to drink now.
 89p.

 2003 DOMAINE DE CHEVALIER red: Ripe and aromatic fruit.
-Tasted better than in April 2004 with more concentration, length and depth.
+Tasted better than in April 2004, with more concentration, length, and depth.
 91p.

-2003 LA GURGUE: This wine had earthy tones, ripe fruit, nice balance and fine structure.
+2003 LA GURGUE: This wine had earthy tones, ripe fruit, nice balance, and fine structure.
 It's quite good for the vintage.
 88p.

 2003 HAUT BAGES LIBERAL: This wine tasted better than in April 2004, when it appeared disjointed.
 Time will tell if it improves even more.
 87+p?

 2003 LAFAURIE PEYRAGUEY: Very stylish and sophisticated wine with perfect botrytis.
-Full, nuanced and long on the palate.
+Full, nuanced, and long on the palate.
 This wine offers so much.
 Stupendous.
 92-93p.

 2003 LAGRANGE: This wine tasted better than in April 2004, when it appeared disjointed.
 Time will tell if it improves even more.
 87+p?
 Hasn't improved since September 2004.
-When tasted in November 2007, this wine was clearly marked by heat (dry fruit and dry tannin).
+When tasted in November 2007, this wine was marked by heat (dry fruit and dry tannin).

-2003 LEOVILLE POYFERRE: Strong wine, filled with perfectly ripe fruit and tannin.
+2003 LEOVILLE POYFERRE: Strong wine filled with perfectly ripe fruit and tannin.
 Multilayered and with stunning length.
 Stunning quality.
 93+p.

 2003 PETIT VILLAGE: Aromatic but light.
-This wine tastes however quite well, better than in April 2004.
+This wine tasted, however, quite well, better than in April 2004.
 88p.

-2003 SMITH HAUT LAFITTE red: Strong, powerful and well-structured.
+2003 SMITH HAUT LAFITTE red: Strong, powerful, and well-structured.
 Spicy fruit.
 Very intense and concentrated wine.
 Excellent work here.
 91p.